 As a wholesaler and distributor, you must understand and accommodate your customers’ needs.
 Your customers (retailers) are under a significant amount of pressure to manage their customer’s needs and match their urgency.

-Fortunately, Pipeline CRM for wholesale and distribution keeps every member of your staff on the same page with centralized communication — track conversation histories, deal progress, and communications.
+Fortunately, Pipeline CRM for wholesale and distribution companies keeps every member of your staff on the same page with centralized communication — track conversation histories, deal progress, and communications.
 If your organization is focused on sales (i.e., attracting more retailer customers), then Pipeline is a great fit.

 Features